-Inventory turnover ratio, a measure of financial ratio analysis helps to understand how effectively inventory management is carried out by the company.
+Inventory turnover ratio, a measure of financial ratio analysis helps to understand how effective inventory management is carried out by the company.
 Generally, companies prefer a higher inventory turnover ratio as compared to industry standards.
-The article highlights interpretation of the ratio apart from discussing the need and ways to improve this ratio.
+The article highlights the interpretation of the ratio apart from discussing the need and ways to improve this ratio.

 Table of Contents